 I just completed a TEFL job search for a position in China, and I’m happy to say I recently signed a contract to teach for a year in Shenzhen, a southwestern city in Guangdong Province in China!
 During my TEFL job hunt, the most common question I received from friends and coworkers was, “How do you even interview for something like that?”

-The question was always asked out of sincere curiosity, though the answer is quite obvious after a moment’s thought: TEFL job interviews are done by video calls (usually Skype)!
-Of course, applicants for jobs as far away as China do not (often) have the opportunity to sit down in an office with their prospective employers to make a strong first impression.
+The question was always asked out of sincere curiosity, though the answer is quite obvious after a moment’s thought: TEFL job interviews, whether for in-person positions or online jobs, are done by video calls (usually Skype)!
+Of course, applicants at schools or online tutoring companies as far away as somewhere like China, for example, do not (often) have the opportunity to sit down in an office with their prospective employers to make a strong first impression.
 Instead, when interviewing for TEFL jobs, we find a comfortable and professional setting, accommodate the interviewers’ time zone, and turn on our webcams.
-This is what it’s like to do a TEFL job interview with a school abroad.
+This is what it’s like to do a TEFL job interview with a school located abroad.

 Time zones are a factor to considerDepending on where you are applying, the difference in time zones can be the biggest obstacle you will have to overcome.
 All of my interviews were in China, while I am situated in Northeast America; accounting for a 12-hour difference in time meant that each interview I held took place at some time between 9:00 pm and 3:00 am.
 Employers are typically understanding of scheduling difficulties and are willing to be flexible when possible, though sometimes conflicts cannot be avoided.